AGONY AND ECSTASY: Swans clinch back-to-back flags after epic grand final victory

 Enter Mitch Hemming.

-The surging Swans were suddenly in front for the first time of the match by two points at the 18-minute mark.
+The surging Swans were suddenly in front for the first time by two points at the 18-minute mark.

 With the stakes high, Connor Newnham had the chance to be the hero for the Hawks when he marked on the lead 45m out, directly in front.